emjun/rTisane/docs/step2.md

 cm <- ConceptualModel()
 ...
 cr <- causes(tutoring, testScore)
-hypothesize(cm, cr) # cm refers to the Conceptual Model you declared previously and are adding this relationship to
+cm <- hypothesize(cm, cr) # cm refers to the Conceptual Model you declared previously and are adding this relationship to
 ```

 ## For this task in the study...